markormesher/kcl-tech-python-examples/README.md

 The code samples here are completely public - use them however you wish.

-If you want to discuss any of these examples or if you have questions, head over to KCL Tech's public Slack (kcltechhq.slack.com) and talk to the rest of the society - someone there will help you.
+If you want to discuss any of these examples or if you have questions, head over to KCL Tech's public Slack (kcltechhq.slack.com) and check out the #beginner-programming channel - someone there will help you.
 If you want to talk to me directly, just tag me or message me on Slack - my username is @markormesher.